audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 #         A      B      F      N
 #        204    282    203 999311
 ```
 As can be depicted from the graph below, even it is a very small group of clients, employees have a clearly different product preference, compared to non-employee clients (N).
-Only 10% of active employee (A) have current account, compared to 50% in non-employee group. `ind_tjcr_fin_ult1` (credit card) and `ind_valo_fin_ult1`(securities) are among top five most popular products for employees.
-Roughly 10% of employees own `ind_tjcr_fin_ult1` (credit card), whereas only 3% of non-employees have it.
+Only 10% of active employee (A) have Current account, compared to 50% in non-employee group. `ind_tjcr_fin_ult1` (Credit card) and `ind_valo_fin_ult1`(Securities) are among top five most popular products for employees.
+Roughly 10% of employees own `ind_tjcr_fin_ult1` (Credit card), whereas only 3% of non-employees have it.

-Other products that are more popular among employees include pension account and payroll account.
+Other products that are more popular among employees include Pension account and Payroll account.

 ![image prod for employee](prod_emp.png)